- The Problem of Spam Calls ---

 At the same time, you need to keep an eye on the flagged number in case you are contacted on it to validate your identity and the information you provided when making a request to remove spam labeling.

-Contacting Carriers and Spam Blocking Apps Developers
+Contacting Carriers and Spam Blocking App Developers

 Registering your numbers with the three call analytics services can help remove spam labeling (it should be done regardless to reduce the likelihood of labeling.)
 However, this is not guaranteed and could take more time.
 It will also not solve the problem with spam-blocking apps.